LiptonB/LiptonB.github.io/_drafts/2016-07-14-csr-generation-templating.md

 #### How do we represent openssl sections?
 The formatter needs to accept input in a (very limited) markup language, which defines where the sections are, what goes into them, and perhaps whether a given line should be placed under `[req]` or `[exts]`.
-This means that there are three template renderings, potentially accepting two different syntaxes.
-Even with the features of the formatter markup very limited, it would still be possible for a user to accidentally or intentionally execute an injection attack that would make it impossible to generate a certificate for them.
-So, some kind of escaping is also needed, but it would be jinja2 template markup escaping, not HTML escaping.
+Even with the features of the formatter markup very limited, it would still be possible for a user to accidentally or intentionally inject some markup that would make it impossible to generate a certificate for them.
+So, some kind of escaping is also needed, but it would be jinja2 template markup escaping, not the HTML escaping that jinja2 already supports.

 Example data rules: